Crossplane supports two types of packages: Providers and Configurations. These

 distinguished.
 Crossplane imposes no additional restrictions on any other

-, but does require the following of the xpkg
+than base, but does require the following of the xpkg base layer:

 filesystem is ignored by Crossplane.The ability to use the image’s flattened filesystem is primarily for backwards compatibility and is not encouraged, especially in the event that an image contains more than just